1729

 ]

-Code is not that good.
+The code is not that good.
 But F# makes it pretty easy to work with.
 I will not bash any other language or style of programming today.
-As it is my *BirthDay today (1712 was pretty boring number and so I took 1729. :P ).
-But you can make it out.
-How, easy it can be.
+As it's my Birthday today (1712 was a pretty boring number, so I took 1729. :P).
+But you can make it out how easy it can be.

-I will really appreciate any input for code.
-I know it is pretty poor in quality.
+I will really appreciate any input for the code.
+I know it's pretty poor in quality.
 Gist is here.
-I love to have comments and PR.
+I love to have comments and PRs.
 I will update my code/blog accordingly.

-Special request.
-It will be great if someone can compress the code that can be tweeted to fsibot and it will return 1729.
+Special request: It would be great if someone can compress the code that can be tweeted to fsibot and it will return 1729.

-Thanks for wonderful and supporting community.
+Thanks for the wonderful and supporting community.
 Merry Christmas and Happy New Year to all.

 Update1

-Special thanks to Stachu Korick complete logic comes in single tweet.
+Special thanks to Stachu Korick.
+The complete logic comes in a single tweet.
 Here it is.

-This is the reason I love F# community so much.
+This is the reason I love the F# community so much.

 Update2

 Stachu Korick is not stopping at all.
-Here is second version more legitimate one from him.
+Here's a second version, a more legitimate one from him.

-This is fun part with F# and in general functional language.
-You make thing work with ugly and simple code.
-And then re-factor it with beautiful and simple code.
+This is the fun part with F# and functional languages in general.
+You make things work with ugly and simple code.
+And then refactor it with beautiful and simple code.

 Update3

-Oh man things are getting better (shorter.)
-Have a look at Mathias Brandewinder version
+Oh man, things are getting better (shorter).
+Have a look at Mathias Brandewinder's version.

 Sweeeeettttt :)